reselbob/IMBOB/README.md

 ## Installation and Start Up

-To start the application:
+To install the dependency libaries:

 `npm install`

-then
+If you want to install only dependencies required for a production run, type:

+`npm install --production`

+To start the API server:

 `npm start`